SabianF/SabianF/README.md

   1. Seeing it for the first time
   1. Understanding its content
   1. Following its steps
-  1. Getting helpful outcomes from using it
+  1. Evaluating the outcomes they got from using it

 ---